 However, you can save your entry on the challenge platform and edit it many times before officially submitting. - 10.
 How will finalists be notified?
-All registered team members will be notified via email by late April if they have progressed to the finalist round. - 11.
-Will information on the Innovation Boot Camp be sent directly to finalists?
+All registered team members will be notified via email by late April if they have progressed to the finalist round.

+- 11. Will information on the Innovation Boot Camp be sent directly to finalists?
 Yes.
-Finalists will be contacted in late April and provided with detailed information pertaining to attending the Innovation Boot Camp, participating in two preparatory webinars, and conducting assignments to prepare for the Innovation Boot Camp including detailed guidelines on developing posters for the poster session.

-- 12. What if a team member is unable to attend the Innovation Boot Camp?
+Finalists will be contacted in late April and provided with detailed information pertaining to attending the Innovation Boot Camp, participating in two preparatory webinars, and conducting assignments to prepare for the Innovation Boot Camp including detailed guidelines on developing posters for the poster session. - 12.
+What if a team member is unable to attend the Innovation Boot Camp?
 All finalist team members, including the mentor, are required to attend the Innovation Boot Camp.
 However, on a case-by-case basis, AACC will consider issues that may arise that prevent team members from attending. - 13.
 What about health and safety measures?
-AACC will follow federal, state, and local guidance when assessing health and safety concerns for the 2023 CCIC Boot Camp.
-Detailed information about potential COVID screening requirements, safety protocols, and guidance will be shared in the acceptance letters for the finalist teams. - 14.
+AACC will follow federal, state, and local guidance when assessing any potential health and safety concerns for the 2024 CCIC Boot Camp.
+If necessary, detailed information about any potential health and safety protocols will be shared in the acceptance letters for the finalist teams. - 14.
 How will the first, second, and third place team winners be notified and awarded?
 Winning teams will be announced at the end of the Innovation Boot Camp.
 Each member of the first, second, and third place winning teams will be mailed a check upon completion of necessary tax forms, a few weeks following the Boot Camp.
 The winners will be announced via an AACC and NSF news release and well as displayed online on the challenge website.